 Hopes for shuttle diplomacy

 The latest airstrikes came just hours after a delegation of Houthi rebels arrived in Geneva, Switzerland, on Tuesday.
 The United Nations (UN) is trying to broker a humanitarian truce between the rebels and the exiled government.
-On opening the talks earlier this week, UN Secretary General Ban Ki-Mooncalled for a truce to coincide with the Muslim holy month
+On opening the talks earlier this week, UN Secretary General Ban Ki-Moon called for a truce to coincide with the Muslim holy month of Ramadan.

 In a televised speech on Tuesday, Houthi leader Abdel-Malek al-Houthi, held out hope for a resolution but accused his Yemeni opponents of seeking to advance Saudi Arabia's agenda.